silnrsi/font-annapurna/documentation/source/resources.md

 ## Text conversion

 These fonts are encoded according to [The Unicode Standard](https://unicode.org).
 If you have text that uses a legacy, non-Unicode encoding there are tools that can help you convert that text for use with Unicode fonts.
-See [Introduction to Text Conversion and Transliteration](https://scriptsource.org/entry/xlzd6n5aqt).
+See an article on [Encoding Conversion](https://writingsystems.info/topics/encoding/encoding-conversion/) for an overview of available options.